 Tala’s eyes narrowed.
 “Hey, I didn’t let her do anything.
 Hartley’s got a mind of her own, you know?”

 Aiva laughed.
-“Since when?
-I thought she was just your clone.
-Tell me, how long after you got those streaks did Hartley get her hair done the same way?”
+“She follows you everywhere.
+Tell me, how long after you got those red streaks did Hartley get her hair done the same way?”

 Tala flicked her hair back over her shoulder.
 “I can’t help it if Hartley likes my style more than yours.”